NREL/OpenStudio-user-documentation/docs/getting_started/Features.md

 ## What is New in OpenStudio 1.5.0?

 ### Grid View for Thermal Zones and Space Types
+Previously available for Refrigeration Walk Ins and Refrigeration Cases, grid-view (a grid-style interface providing detailed component views) has now been applied to the Space Types tab, as well as the Thermal Zones tab.

-View and edit your thermal zones and space types in a grid view.
-See all your thermal zones at once and compare settings.
+Viewing and editing your thermal zones and space types in a grid view allows you to see all your thermal zones at once and compare settings.

 ![Opening Screen](../../img/features/grid_thumb.png "Grid View example")

+### SketchUp Plug-in Works in SketchUp 2014
+This update allows OpenStudio to leverage upon the improvements available in Ruby 2.0, and provides compatibility with SketchUp 2014.
+OpenStudio will no longer be compatible with SketchUp 2013 or SketchUp 8.

 For the full list of added features go to the [__Release Notes on GitHub__](http://github.com/NREL/OpenStudio/releases)